ctru86/etchasketch/README.md

-find a way to populate the grid using javascript to replace html entries. also why would i do this in the first place?
+need to set it up so regardless of grid size entered, cells are resized to fit in the container size.